 Program History: Robert Abrams ’53 and Howard Milstein ’73 founded the Cornell Program in Real Estate in the mid-90’s in response to a sea change in how institutional investors think about real estate and the pent-up demand for formal training in real estate investment, finance, and development.
 Mr. Abrams acted as its first director, shepherding the two year program in its early years.
 In 2012, the program’s endowment more than doubled with an $11 million gift from Lisa and Richard Baker ’88, Governor and Executive Chairman of the Hudson’s Bay Company and owner of Saks Fifth Avenue, Lord & Taylor, among other interests.
 Consequently in that same year, the Cornell Board of Trustees approved the renaming of the program to the Baker Program in Real Estate and the program was restructured to be governed jointly by the College of Architecture, Art, and Planning (AAP) and the School of Hotel Administration (SHA).

-- Undergraduate: Cornell University is 15th on the 2015 U.S. News and World Report’s National Universities Rankings List
+- Cornell University is 16th on the 2018 U.S. News and World Report’s National Universities Rankings List

 - Graduate Real Estate: No reputable rankings of graduate real estate programs exist